-Tropical fruit salad in a bowl before mixing
+Tropical fruit salad with coconut in a serving bowl.

-I’m not getting away on a tropical vacation this year, so I’m bringing those flavors home with this tropical fruit salad.
+I’m not going away on a tropical vacation this year, so I’m bringing those flavors home with this Tropical Fruit Salad.

 In my opinion, fruit salad doesn’t need any sugar to be absolutely delicious.
 If your fruit is perfectly ripe, it’s already sweet enough on its own.